 His researches focus on how to accelerate science, in particular, numerical simulations on hardware architectures at the cutting edge of technology.

-Wenjie Lei is a graduate student at the Department of Geosciences, Princeton University.
+Wenjie is a graduate student at the Department of Geosciences, Princeton University.
 He joined Prof. Jeroen Tromp's group in 2012.
 Wenjie has studied at the University of Science and Technology of China from 2008, and obtained his B.S. degree in Geophysics in 2012.
 His primary research interests include global seismology, tomography, and seismic wavefield simulation.

 Collaborations: Jeroen Tromp, Ebru Bozdag, James Smith, Hejun Zhu.

-James Smith is a graduate student in the Department of Geosciences.
+James is a graduate student in the Department of Geosciences.
 He joined Jeroen Tromp's group in August 2012.
 James received a B.S. in geosciences from Colorado State University and a B.A. in mathematics from Knox College.
 His research interests are in seismic imaging and inverse problems.
 He is currently working with Ebru Bozdag and Jeroen Tromp on the global tomographic model.

 Collaborations: Jeroen Tromp, Ebru Bozdag, Wenjie Lei, Derek Schutt (CSU)